cfiltnlp/CaCD/README.md

 # Cognition-aware Cognate Detection

-This is the repository which contains our code for our EACL 2021 paper titled, "Cognition-aware Cognate Detection".
+The repository which contains our code for our EACL 2021 paper titled, "Cognition-aware Cognate Detection".
+This work was awarded a best paper honourable mention among the long papers during the conference.

-We ask the following pertinent questiosn with this work:
+We ask the following pertinent questions with this work:
 > “Can cognitive features be used to help the task of Cognate Detection?”